 Throughout Exercise Ningaloo Challenge, every screen in the command centre displayed a common operating picture running on ArcGIS Enterprise (Portal) with live feeds via GeoEvent Server.
 During the previous year’s exercise, teams relied on printed maps and struggled to keep up with real-time updates.

-In 2017, the deployment of the ArcGIS Platform enabled the rapid sharing of information to all participants in near-real time via interactive touch screens – placing the information that was needed in the hands of decision makers.
+In 2017, the deployment of ArcGIS enabled the rapid sharing of information to all participants in near-real time via interactive touch screens – placing the information that was needed in the hands of decision makers.

 The exercise involved people going into the field and simulating a response to the disaster – even down to running daily simulated press conferences, involving participants including senior members of the commercial organisations and senior government representatives, such as the State Marine Pollution Coordinator, the State Disaster Recovery Coordinator and a Petroleum Title Holder CEO.